Walking route through the old city center

 Till the end of the 16th century this was the outer canal of the city.
 The name comes from the old Dutch word ‘klovers’, some sort of old guns, with which the citizen force did their shooting exercises.
 At the corner of the Kloveniersburgwal and the Amstel river stood a tavern where the portraits of the famous citizen forces hang.
 The most famous portrait is of course The Night's Watch.

 At this point you cross the Kloveniersburgwal on the bridge between the two Hoogstraten, the old and the new Hoogstraat.
 Here, and at the other two ‘Dam streets’ you find a great amount of nice little shops, restaurants etcetera!
 Also The Smallest House of Amsterdam is located in this street, nowadays a cute teashop.
-Owner Niels can tell you anything about this adorable little house and all tea flavors he sells.
-Other tips for this street are Capsicum for their wonderful fabrics, wander around between books at Antiquariaat Kok & Zn or look for cool kids clothing at The Old Man Junior.
+Owner Niels can tell you anything about this adorable little house and all tea flavours he sells.
+Other tips for this street are Capsicum for their wonderful fabrics or Antiquariaat Kok & Zn to wander between thousands of books.